It costs less to do business in the Edmonton region.

 Our highly supportive business climate

-In the Edmonton region, it’s simpler than ever for your business to grow.
+In the Edmonton Region, it’s simpler than ever for your business to grow.
 The World Bank ranks Canada as the 3rd easiest country in the world to start a business.
 Alberta has the lowest combined corporate tax rate in Canada, and one of the lowest in North America.

-In the Edmonton region, we support our entrepreneurs because we want you here.
+In the Edmonton Region, we support our entrepreneurs because we want you here.
 Our highly supportive business climate includes access to:

 • funding, loans and capital investments